hiroshimamiya/EPIB685/README.md

-# EPIB685: Principles of Environmental Health Sciences
+# EPIB685: Principles of Environmental Health Sciences II

 # Preamble
 **Student wellness**
 One out of three students in Canada experience some form of mental health issues during their academic journey.
-If you find yourself facing a mental health challenge or need to talk to someone, please find on- and off-campus resources and support:
+If you find yourself facing a mental health challenge or need to talk to someone, please find on- and off-campus resources and support below:
   - Wellness Hub:  https://pgss.mcgill.ca/en/mental-health-resources
   - Specific needs for International students: https://www.mcgill.ca/internationalstudents/
   - See "Community Resources" for 24/7/365 support: https://ssmu.ca/resources/mental-health/
   - Information about available resources in the Faculty of Medicine and Health Sciences maybe obtained from the Local Wellness Advisors: https://www.mcgill.ca/wellness-hub/local-wellness-advisor-medicine-health-sciences-graduate-students

 **Land acknowledgment**
 McGill University is located on the unceded territory of the Kanien’keha:ka, which has long served as a site of meeting and exchange amongst Indigenous peoples,  including the Haudenosaunee and Anishinabeg nations.
 McGill honors, recognizes, and respects these nations as the traditional stewards of the lands and waters on which we meet today

 # Course information